jaantollander/masters-thesis/content/21_puhti.md

 Each storage area has a dedicated directory.
 The global, Lustre file system is shared across *home*, *projappl*, and *scratch* storage areas with different uses and quotas.

-\textcolor{red}{
-TODO: mention file count quotas
-}

 - *Home* is intended for storing personal data and configuration files.
-In the file system, it resides at `/users/<user>` available via the `$HOME` variable and has a default quota of 10 GB per user.
+In the file system, it resides at `/users/<user>` available via the `$HOME` variable and has a default quota of 10 GB and 100 000 files per user.

 - *Projappl* is intended for storing project-specific application files such as compiled libraries.
-It resides at `/projappl/<project>` and has a default quota of 50 GB per project.
+It resides at `/projappl/<project>` and has a default quota of 50 GB and 100 000 files per project.

 - *Scratch* is intended for short-term storage of data used in the cluster.
-It resides at `/scratch/<project>` and has a default quota of 1 TB per project.
+It resides at `/scratch/<project>` and has a default quota of 1 TB and 1 000 000 files per project.
 Files that require long-term storage should be moved to a long-term data storage outside Puhti.

 Jobs should use the *scratch* area for storing data.